groundseed/milcery22/README.md

 - 👋 i’m @natokoa
 - 👀 i’m interested in fullstack
-- 🌱 i’m currently learning php
+- 🌱 i’m currently learning react
 - 💞️ i’m not open to collaborate
 - 📫 email is available on my site!